 This paleo recipe looks long but we cross our hearts and swear it’s actually really easy to make!
 Don’t forget to share your delicious merrymaker recipe creations on social media and #TheMerrymakerSisters so we don’t miss the pictures!
 We love to share our favourites!

-If you like this Paleo Raw Choc Raspberry Cake then you’ll also LOVE our new eBooks: Make It Sweet – Minus The Sugar and Make Your Kids’ Party Paleo!
-They are full of paleo and low fructose sweet treats!
+If you like this Paleo Raw Choc Raspberry Cake then you’ll also LOVE our book: Make It Merry!
+It’s full of paleo sweet treats!
 Yummo!

 Emma + Carla

 - 1/4 cup raw cacao powder

 - 100g pitted dates (soaked in boiling water for 10 minutes)

 - 2 cups raw cashews (soaked in water for about 1 hour)

 - 1/2 cup fresh or thawed frozen raspberries

 - 2 tsp.
 Natvia or 1/3 cup rice malt syrup

 - ¾ cup coconut oil melted